Gum Inflammation Disease Linked to Overall Health of Your Body

-The stage of gum disease will determine how it is treated.
-In all cases, however, the goal will be to bring any infection under control and prevent further damage.
-(WebMD.com)
+The stage of gum disease will determine how you are treated.
+In all cases, the goal will be to bring your infection under control and prevent further damage.
+WebMD.com

-- Scaling and root planning.
-For less severe cases of periodontitis, the dentist will remove infection-causing plaque with a method called scaling and root planing.
-It is essentially a deep cleaning method that removes bacteria from around the gum line and on the tooth root.
+- Scaling and root planning: For less severe cases of periodontitis, your dentist will remove infection-causing plaque with a method called scaling and root planing.
+SRP are essentially a deep cleaning method and it removes bacteria from around the gum line and on the tooth root.